peekjef72/cnxwatch_exporter/README.md

 ```
 netstat -nap | grep
 ```
+You configure the only connections to watch at in the exporter configuration file.

 ## Why a connection watch exporter?
 Most of the time applications interact each other using sockets.
 It may not enought to know that the underlying processes are running it may be usefull to detect they have established connections to machines on specified ports.
-This exporter reports the status and number of connections according to the configuration.
+This exporter reports the status and number of connections according to the specified configuration.

 ## Getting started
 To run it: